Updated: August 11, 2022 by Kristen Chapple

-There are many recipes for pickles and some of them can contain other ingredients that are toxic for cats so let us have a look at some of the most common ones.
+There are many recipes for pickles and some of them may contain other ingredients apart from the basic cucumber that are toxic for cats so let us have a look at some of the most common ones.
 Garlic is often found in the pickling juice and it can be extremely poisonous for them.
 Even a small quantity of garlic can make your cat fall into an anemia that could prove fatal so never have a cat around garlic.

 Another common ingredient for pickles is dill and it seems that it is actually beneficial for cats since it can alleviate some of their digestive problems while also offering a good source for calcium, iron, magnesium and the vitamin B6.
 Sadly fishing out the dill out of a pickling jar isn’t the best choice since that still contains a lot of salt so it is better to get some fresh dill, wash it and put that into the cat’s dish instead.